DavidsonGroup/flexiplex/index.md

 cd flexiplex ; make
 ```

 You should now have a binary file called flexiplex which you can execute.
+Alternatively, there are precompiled binaries in the /bin subdirectory for linux and mac, which can be used if compilation fails.

 To see usage information, run
 ```./flexiplex -h```